-WS Havelock Global Select

-Overall Rating Investment Performance Comparable Market Rates

 Economies of Scale

-AFM Costs

 Classes of Units/Shares

 Comparable Services

 Quality of Service

-Based on our annual assessment, we have concluded that the Fund provides overall value to investors.
-All of the criteria which form part of the assessment are within our tolerance levels, with all payments out of the scheme property being justified.
-We have therefore rated it Green.
+Our annual assessment has concluded that the Fund offers overall value to investors.
+All of the criteria assessed were rated Green, with no areas of concern identified.

 Investment Manager Havelock London Limited

-Assets Under Management (AUM) £155,605,604
+Assets Under Management (AUM) £185,624,965

 Fund Launch Date 21 August 2018

-Recommended Holding Period (RHP) 3 years
+Recommended Holding Period (RHP) 3-5 years

 IA Sector Global

-Comparator Benchmark IA Global sector
+Comparator Benchmark IA Global

-Investment Objective The Fund aims to achieve investment growth (net of fees) over three to five years.
+Investment Objective The Fund aims to achieve investment growth (net of fees) over 3-5 years.

-\ The benchmark changed from the IA Flexible Investments sector on 11 January 2023.
+^{} The benchmark changed from the IA Flexible Investment sector on 11 January 2023.

-Actions carried forward from 2022 Assessment - None.
+Actions carried forward from 2023 Assessment - None

-Resolution of 2022 Actions - N/A.
+Resolution of 2023 Actions - N/A.

-Proposed actions arising from 2023 Assessment - No actions proposed.
+Proposed actions arising from 2024 Assessment - No actions proposed.